-Generally, these transactions are entered into with financial institutions in poor financial condition with a high likelihood of failure.
-As such, in accordance with SFFAS No. 2, these transactions are considered workouts and not modifications.
-The changes in cost associated with these transactions are captured in the year-end reestimates.
+Generally, these transactions were entered into with financial institutions in poor financial condition with a high likelihood of failure.
+As such, in accordance with SFFAS No. 2, these transactions were considered workouts and not modifications.
+The changes in cost associated with these transactions were captured in the year-end reestimates.